 Parent/student/teacher conferences shall be scheduled in fall and spring of each school year.
 Families and teachers may schedule additional conferences as needed.
 Topics to be addressed at parent/student/teacher conference may include:

-- First quarter grade cards - Third quarter grades, distributed and discussed - Assessment data - Student-led sharing of his or her Leadership Notebooks and goals
+- First quarter grades

+- Third quarter grades

+- Assessment data

+- Student-led sharing of their Leadership Notebooks and goals

 Communications Among School Personnel Concerning Student-Related Issues